As Russian shells fall, a race to get children with cancer out of Ukraine

 The delay proved costly.

-“Unfortunately, one of the children has deteriorated,” Pavel Kukiz-Szczucinki, a Polish oncologist who traveled with the group, said between cellphone calls to arrange an immediate medevac helicopter.
+“Unfortunately, one of the children has deteriorated,” Pawel Kukiz-Szczucinski, a Polish oncologist who traveled with the group, said between cellphone calls to arrange an immediate medevac helicopter.

 Six other critical patients, by plan, were driven straight to Austria.
-The rest pulled down a dirt lane near the border station to find a converted passenger train waiting in a freight yard.
+The rest went down a dirt lane near the border station to find a converted passenger train waiting in a freight yard.

-Yevheniia leaned briefly against her mother as they made their way across the tracks, more bored than fatigued.
-“That took sooo long,” the girl said of hours waiting to cross.
+Yevheniia, more bored than fatigued, leaned briefly against her mother as they made their way across the tracks.
+“That took sooo long,” the girl said of the hours waiting to cross.
 “I was just looking out the window.”

 Besidovska gave her a squeeze, but they had to keep going.

 There was no platform.
 Paramedics helped push and carry patients up a bench they had propped up as a ramp.
 On board were nurses, an anesthesiologist, a psychologist.
-One car was a complete Intensive Care Unit.
+One car was a complete intensive care unit.

 The Besidovska family settled into a car lined with low cots for the five-hour ride.
 A clown twisted Yevheniia a pink-and-green balloon flower.
 Back east, her father fretted about the slow progress.